Unable to change own username through web UI

 Users can update their own names if the Auth Source of these users is Internal, but cannot update their own names if the Auth Source is LDAP-based.
 The reason is simply that they'll lock themselves out if they change the name (Foreman won't propagate these changes to LDAP).

-#12 Updated by Daniel Lobato Garcia almost 2 years ago
+#12 Updated by Daniel Lobato Garcia about 2 years ago

 Feel free to take the code in https://github.com/theforeman/foreman/pull/3483#issuecomment-218388480 and base your PR off that